error-00/electro-store/README.md

 # Electro Store

-Electro Store is an online store built with Django and PostgreSQL.
+Electro Store is an online store built with Django.
 It features a user-friendly interface for browsing and purchasing electronic products, along with an administrative dashboard for managing products, orders, and customers.

 ## Features